leanprover/LeanInk/README.md

 # Installation

-You can either build LeanInk and install it yourself or use the build script to install a LeanInk release version:
+You can either build LeanInk and install it yourself as shown below, or you can use the build script to install a LeanInk release version:

 ```bash
 sh -c "$(curl https://raw.githubusercontent.com/leanprover/LeanInk/main/init.sh -sSf)"